Diaa-E/node-practice/README.md

 ## Path Module

 1. ```path.join()``` not ```[...].join("/")``` because not all systems use the same delimeters, path module uses the one fit for the current working system.

+## Global Process Object

+1. ```process.argv``` contains by default 2 arguments, node location and current file location.
+Arguments can be added to the array by passing them while running the file with node ex: ```node dir/file.js -flag``` -flag is added to the end of the argv array. this is useful for creating CLIs.
+1. ```process.env``` comes with some environment variables about the running computer beside what is added in the loaded .env file, ex: ```process.env.LOGNAME``` returns the current logged in user.